Cosmas and Damian: Veneration

 The veneration of Cosmas and Damian quickly spread beyond Constantinople; accounts of their martyrdom were rewritten by various authors such as Andrew of Crete, Peter the Wonderworker, Theodore II Laskaris, and a certain Maximus c.
 1300.
 The legends are preserved also in Syriac, Coptic, Georgian, Armenian, and Latin.

 As early as the 4th century, churches dedicated to the twin saints were established at Jerusalem, in Egypt and in Mesopotamia.
 Devotion to the two saints spread rapidly in both the East and the West.
 Theodoret records the division of their reputed relics.
-Their relics, deemed miraculous, were buried in the city of Cyrrhus in Syria.
+Their relics, deemed miraculous, were buried in the city of Cyrrhus in modern Syria.
 Churches were built in their honor by Archbishop Proclus of Constantinople and by Emperor Justinian I (527–565), who sumptuously restored the city of Cyrrhus and dedicated it to the twins, but brought their purported relics to Constantinople.

 There, following his cure, ascribed to the intercession of Cosmas and Damian, Justinian, in gratitude also built and adorned their church at Constantinople, and it became a celebrated place of pilgrimage.
 At Rome, Pope Felix IV (526–530) rededicated the Library of Peace (Bibliotheca Pacis) as a basilica of Santi Cosma e Damiano in the Forum of Vespasian in their honour.
 The church is much rebuilt but still famed for its sixth-century mosaics illustrating the saints.

-What are said to be their skulls are venerated in the Convent of Las Descalzas Reales of the Clares in Madrid, where they have been since 1581, the gift of Maria, daughter of Emperor Charles V. They had previously been removed from Rome to Bremen in the tenth century, and thence to Bamberg.
+What are said to be their skulls are venerated in the Convent of Las Descalzas Reales of the Clares in Madrid, where they have been since 1581, the gift of Maria of Austria, Holy Roman Empress.
+They had previously been removed from Rome to Bremen in the tenth century, and thence to Bamberg.
 Other skulls said to be theirs were discovered in 1334 by Burchard Grelle, Archbishop of Bremen.
 He personally "miraculously" retrieved the relics of the holy physicians Cosmas and Damian, which were allegedly immured and forgotten in the choir of the Bremen Cathedral.